 120 E. 28th St., nr.
 Lexington Ave.; 212-204-0200

-This popular little Park Slope establishment has long been a favorite haunt of local sushi snobs, who prize variety (you can choose from uni trucked in from Maine, or flown in from Hokkaido) and provenance (most of the fish comes from local Atlantic waters or the Tsukiji Market in Tokyo).
-There’s a kosher omakase option available, and at $52 for the most basic sushi omakase option, relatively modest Brooklyn prices.
-Manhattanites who don’t want to make the arduous trek across the river can now enjoy similar elegance and value at the new West Village branch, which opened not long ago on Sixth Avenue), the prices are hard to beat.
+This popular little Park Slope establishment has long been a favorite haunt of local sushi snobs who prize variety (you can choose from uni trucked in from Maine, or flown in from Hokkaido) and provenance (most of the fish comes from local Atlantic waters or the Tsukiji Market in Tokyo).
+There’s a kosher omakase option available, and at $52 for the most basic sushi omakase option ($60 at the West Village branch, which opened not long ago on Sixth Avenue), the prices are hard to beat.

 402 E. 78th St., nr.
 First Ave.; 212-517-5340

-The great Masatoshi “Gari” Sugio runs a various, unruly chain of high-end sushi joints these days, but if you want to experience the kind of vivid, high-wire creations for which he’s famous, this original, snug little flagship restaurant, which opened back in 1997 on a leafy, unobtrusive stretch of 78th Street near First Avenue, is the place to do it.
-As usual, the best seats in the house are at the bar, which seats only ten and tends to be filled with devoted regulars, so call well in advance, or show up early and beg.
+The great Masatoshi “Gari” Sugio runs a large, unruly, somewhat uneven chain of high-end sushi joints around the city these days, but if you want to experience the vivid, high-wire creations that made him famous, this original, snug little flagship restaurant, which opened back in 1997 on a leafy, unobtrusive stretch of 78th Street near First Avenue, is the place to do it.
+As usual, the best seats in the house are at the bar, which seats only ten and tends to be filled with devoted regulars.
+Call well in advance for your spot, or show up early, like we do, and beg.

 1143 First Ave., nr.
 63rd St.; 212-371-0238